akimwong/akimwong/articles/summaries/statistics/Readme.md

 b.
 The standard error of the point estimate (e.g., the standard error of the sample mean), which indicates how different the population parameter is likely to be from one sample statistic. <br/>

+### 3. Hypothesis Testing
+- Unlike point estimate and `interval estimate which are used to infer population parameters based on sample data`, the purpose of `hypothesis testing` is to evaluate the strength of evidence from the sample data `for making conclusions` about the population.